 Most MP’s take at least one member of staff with them to their surgeries, specifically caseworkers.
 This is so that the caseworker can assist the MP in relaying the right information to the constituent, take notes of relevant issues and to make sure the constituent communicates their concerns to the caseworker who will then go on and make representations on their behalf to resolve the matter.

-Normally, no appointment is needed for surgeries held at local centres.
-Constituents just need to attend the surgery on the date specified, at the time stated.
-People are seen on a first-come-first-served basis.
+For security, many MPs no longer offer drop-in advice surgeries, although some may still operate them at local centres.
+Constituents should check with the MP’s office before turning up.
 Some MP’s also hold an appointment-only surgery at the Constituency Office.
 This is particularly useful for constituents who need papers photocopying or who require a lot of time to go through a complicated issue with a caseworker.
 However it is not always necessary for constituents to attend a surgery for the MP to look into their case.
 They can get in touch via telephone, email or post at any time and their case will be treated in the same manner as those who have attended a surgery appointment.

 It is therefore crucial that caseworkers prepare some information on the kind of issues the MP can help with and information as to where to find further assistance.